suredream/gaiasage/docs/userstory.ai.md

 ## Development Story: Building an AI Copilot in the Geospatial Analysis Field (AI Co-pilot --> AI Agents)

-**Project Codename:** TerraMind
+**Project Codename:** GaiaSage

 **Vision:**
 In the field of geospatial science, the most valuable insights often emerge from vague ideas like: "How has forest coverage changed over the past decade in a certain region?" or "Which urban areas are the brightest in nighttime lights while also being most vulnerable to heatwaves?"

 These questions represent "high-level intentions."
 However, transforming them into executable analyses requires researchers and analysts to bridge a significant gap: they must write complex query scripts (e.g., Google Earth Engine API), process multi-source satellite data, and manually design analysis workflows.
 This process is not only time-consuming but also highly technical, excluding many insightful experts.

-**TerraMind is born to dismantle this barrier.**
+**GaiaSage is born to dismantle this barrier.**

 It is not a simple chatbot, but a specialized **"AI copilot."** Its mission is to understand experts' **"intentions"** and seamlessly translate them into machine-executable **"tasks."**

-When an environmental scientist tells TerraMind: "I want to assess the fire damage in a specific area of the Amazon rainforest over the past five years," TerraMind won't immediately return a pile of code.
+When an environmental scientist tells GaiaSage: "I want to assess the fire damage in a specific area of the Amazon rainforest over the past five years," GaiaSage won't immediately return a pile of code.
 It responds like a true colleague:

 > "Understood.
 You wish to evaluate fire damage in a specific Amazon region over the past five years.
 To execute this precisely, I need to confirm a few details:
 >